nmlevin11/Project2/Project2_Group_L.md

 health scores.

-Moreover, we can search any two nutrients from calories, protein, fat, and carbohydrates, to see the recipes what we would like to choose.
+Moreover, we can search any two nutrients from calories, protein, fat, and carbohydrates, to see what recipes what we would like to choose.
-Let’s say we are fitness enthusiasts, and we hope to choose food that is low in calories but high in protein.
+Let’s say we are fitness enthusiasts, and we hope to select food that is low in calories but high in protein.
 We can search for a calorie range of 0-1500 and a protein range of 30-100.
 The full code using `search_by_2_nutrs` is as follows: